Thinkeye/dataclass_struct/README.md

 ## dataclass_struct

 Decorator providing capability to emit and read the decorated dataclass as a binary buffer.
-A special new metadata field `struct_type` contains the *struct* format for the dataclass field.
+A special new metadata field `STRUCT_TYPE` contains the *struct* format for the dataclass field.

 See *struct* documentation for the formatting options.